In today’s online world, you can buy everything from shoes to mattresses to SUVs over the internet, would you buy kitchen cabinets online?

 Online companies operate at lower costs than the brick-and-mortar stores.
 By selling cabinets directly to consumers over the internet, online companies can operate without the overhead of retail spaces or large inventories.
 By operating at much lower costs, online companies can pass big savings to their customers.

-For example, a typical CliqStudios cabinets cost up to 40 percent less than equivalent cabinets from a big box store.
+For example, a typical CliqStudios cabinets generally cost much less than equivalent cabinets from a big box store.
 In addition, we offer a Price Match Guarantee.
-If you find a lower price on similarly constructed cabinets with the same design features, we will match that price.
+If you find a lower price on similarly constructed cabinets with the same design features, we will beat that price.

 2. Shop kitchen cabinets at your convenience.